 Oliver: “Wow, I love that.
-I guess you just have to have strength to keep moving on.”
+I guess you just have to have the strength to keep moving forward.”

 Monk: “No you don’t.
 Strength has nothing to do with it.
 In the confrontation between the stream and the rock, the stream always wins — not through strength, but through persistence.”

 What more could I do?

 Oliver: “So what you’re basically saying is that success seems to be a matter of hanging on after others have let go.
 Is that right?”

 Monk: “Yes, that is correct.
 And when you feel as though you’ve reached the end of your rope, simply tie a knot in it and hang on.”

 Oliver: “Hang on, and don’t let go.
 That is good.
 I will use that the next time I’m facing a setback.
 I guess the toughest part is overcoming those really big obstacles that life tends to throw my way.
 They are like gigantic mountains in my path that I can’t seem to look beyond.” 🙁

 Monk: “My dear Oliver.
 Did you not learn your lesson coming here today?
 Can I ask you, how many times you stumbled and fell while making the trek up this mountain to see me?”

 Oliver: “Well, I guess I stumbled quite a number of times on my journey here.”